PCRedHot/HotZone/README.md

-# HotZone---github
-# Super Quick Intro
+# HotZone---github: Quick Start Guide

 This tutorial is use to test the Django server locally.